verrazzano/docs/content/en/docs/guides/export/ingress-trait.md

       credentialName: hello-helidon-hello-helidon-ingress-cert-secret
       mode: SIMPLE
 ```
-A AuthorizationPolicy resource similar to the one below will be created.
+An AuthorizationPolicy resource similar to the one below will be created.
 ```
 apiVersion: security.istio.io/v1
 kind: AuthorizationPolicy